June 22, 2021

 Frankly, decades of data on Finasteride exist which suggest there are an awful lot of men whose sexual health has been ruined by this drug:

-“Starting in the 1990s, independent studies described sexual adverse events such as erectile dysfunction (ED), decreased ejaculate volume, and decreased drive in young men who used finasteride against MPHL.
+“Starting in the 1990s, independent studies described sexual adverse events such as erectile dysfunction (ED), decreased ejaculate volume, and decreased libido in young men who used finasteride against MPHL.
 In some men, these side effects persisted for months or even years after finasteride discontinuation.
 Additionally, several case reports described patients on low-dose finasteride with impaired spermatogenesis, which was reversed after drug cessation.”

 2. Higher Risk of Osteoporosis (i.e. Bone Tissue Degeneration)